Yasin-Rahman/AI-Project/README.md

 # AI-Project
 OLD VErson of the project.
 Do not use the repo.
-Have other Repo with NEW AI project.
+Have other Repo with NEW AI project named Artificial-Project.